Inbox navigation

 Poor readability within ticket lists

 The cluttered UI hierarchy across an email inbox created a confusing experience with poor readability for the user when scanning lists.
 Users would struggle to distinguish between read/unread emails and be presented with information that wasn’t fully relevant to their decision making.
-Inbox lists appeared overwhelming visually and a daunting experience for users being onboarded.

 Solution #2